ksparavec/pyrlab/doc/Install.md

 About 15-30 minutes later (depending on how fast/slow your hardware and Internet connection are), and if there were no errors during build process, you will obtain all configured Docker images in your local Docker repository.
 See [Imaging document](Images.md) for more information on how Docker image configuration is structured, and how to build additional images that are inherited from base images.

-If you are interested in details how exactly images are built, where does each software component get installed and why, see [Architecture document](Architecture.md).

 You can follow detailed trace of all actions performed during build process in the log file.
 Its name has to be provided in `Configuration.mk` as `BUILD_LOG` parameter.
 During build process, just execute `tail` command as suggested before each `docker build` command.
 For example:

 ```